 Modifications or changes to Inter-Plan Arrangement fees are generally made effective Jan.
 1 of the calendar year, but they may occur at any time during the year.
-In the case of any such modifications or changes, BCI shall provide the Trust with at least thirty (30) days' advance written notice of any modification or change to such Inter-Plan Arrangement fees or compensation describing the change and the effective date thereof and the Trust right to terminate this Agreement without penalty by giving written notice of terminate this Agreement during the notice period, the Trust will be deemed to have approved the proposed changes, and BCI will then allow such modifications to become part of this Agreement.
+In the case of any such modifications or changes, BCI shall provide the Trust with at least thirty (30) days' advance written notice of any modification or change to such Inter-Plan Arrangement fees or compensation describing the change and the effective date thereof and the Trust right to terminate this Agreement without penalty by giving written notice of termination before the effective date of the change.
+If the Trust fails to respond to the notice and does not terminate this Agreement during the notice period, the Trust will be deemed to have approved the proposed changes, and BCI will then allow such modifications to become part of this Agreement.